Population and housing censuses by country

 This is a list of national population and housing censuses.

 Census advisory

 The United Nations recommends a census enumeration at least once every ten years, and once every five years for even better data, rather than simply relying on estimates and projections alone.
 Complications to carrying out a census include tribal conflict, war, borders not demarcated, budget, inexperience, political snags, lack of manpower, and poor geographic information systems.
 A number of nations have not carried them out once a decade.
 It is not uncommon for a scheduled census to be deferred or delayed.

 Lebanon has not held a census since 1932.
-Afghanistan is closing in on four decades without a census.
+Afghanistan is closing in on five decades without a census.
 DRC and Uzbekistan stand out as not having a census since before 1990.
-Madagascar has not had counts since the 1990s.
 Eritrea has only had one as a part of Ethiopia in the 1990s.

 Methods of conducting population census

 More countries are switching to using administrative data to hold a census.
 This allows a simulated census to be conducted by linking several different administrative databases at an agreed time.